-Perceived risk is one of the key variables that evolves from perceived fraud or product quality defects to the potential loss of something valuable in the process of consumers adopting a technology or innovation (Featherman & Pavlou, 2003), one of which is in the context of using mobile banking (Altin Gumussoy, Kaya, & Ozlu, 2018).
+Perceived risk is one of the key variables that evolves from perceived fraud or product quality defects to the potential loss of something valuable in the process of consumers adopting a technology or innovation (Featherman & Pavlou, 2003), one of which is in the context of using mobile banking (Gumussoy & Pekpazar, 2018).
 Perceived Risk is the risk of using a technology on components that are trustworthy, safe, private, and secure.
-Several earlier studies concluded that piracy on electronic systems will always exist (Akturan & Tezcan, 2012; Chitungo & Munongo, 2013; Hanafizadeh, Behboudi, Koshksaray, & Tabar, 2014).
+Several earlier studies (Hanafizadeh et al. 2014; Chitungo and Munongo 2013; Akturan and Tezcan 2012) concluded that piracy on electronic systems will always exist.
 This triggers a decrease in user trust in the use of digital banking technology, which in turn forms a negative and doubtful user attitude.
 Under these conditions, users will tend to choose to come to a physical office rather than use a digital bank.
 Based on the explanation above, the researcher developed the following first and second hypotheses:

-H1: Perceived risk has a negative effect on attitude toward using digital banks.

-H2: Perceived risk has a negative effect on the intention to use digital banks.
+H1: Perceived risk 2s a positive effect on attitude toward using digital banks H2: Perceived risk has a positive effect on the intention to use digital banks